ypyp-pprn-mnmn/ff3_hack/docs/$3e,3f_field_and_common_logics.md

 +	u8 X: window_type (0...4)
 	-	0: object's message?
 	-	1: choose dialog (Yes/No) (can be checked at INN)
-	-	2: use item to object
+	-	2: choose item dialog (which is shown to use item on object, when hit 'B' in front of object)
 	-	3: Gil (can be checked at INN)
 	-	4: floor name
 +	u8 $29: floor_scroll_x (in 16x16 unit)